 We are located in the neighborhood of Hampden, in Baltimore City.
 Hampden is known for its great antique shops, quirky boutiques, and lots of bars and restaurants.

-We also have a superb selection of gins, whiskeys, house cordials, digestifs, beers & wines all curated to accompany our dishes.
-Our bartenders can always make your favorite drink, so feel free to ask for your dram of choice to be shaken or stirred to your specification.
-Featuring four beers on tap and a full selection of bottles and cans, our beer program focuses on both classic domestic brews like Coor’s Banquet Beer and National Bohemian as well as craft brews of the moment including ultra-hoppy Pale Ales and funky Sours.
-Wine is always a superb drink to pair with oysters and seafood as well, and we have a full selection of wines by the glass or bottle, focusing on elegant, dry whites, blush and fruity rosés and the ever-important bubbly pours of Spanish Cavas and French Champagnes.
-Menu and selection changes regularly so come in and see what we have to offer day to day.
+Our unique selection of gins, whiskeys, house cordials, digestifs, beers & wines are curated to accompany our dishes.
+We feature four rotating beers on tap and a full selection of bottles and cans, highlighting both local favorites and classics.
+Wine is always a superb drink to pair with oysters and seafood, and our focus is on elegant, dry whites, blush and fruity rosés and the ever-important bubbly pours of Spanish Cavas and French Champagnes.

 We accept reservations for large parties between 6 and 12 people.
 To rent our space or hire a master shucker please visit our Contact Us page.